jrmoulton/jrmoulton-web/content/starting_open_source.md

 ```

+This code gets a global singleton of the peripherals and then sets both a configuration register to
+control the pin drive mode and sets another register with the data to set the pin high.

 All this work led me to find projects that had already built out a lot of support for chips in rust
 in the form of "Hardware Abstraction Layers" or "HALS".
 So far my favorite of these is the ESP-HAL.